stphn/naked/readme.md

 To view Release & Update Notes, read the CHANGELOG.md file in the main folder.

-For more news and to see why my parents constantly ask me what I'm doing with my life, follow me on twitter: @setgraphic
+For more news follow me on twitter: @setgraphic